Material may not be published, broadcast, rewritten or redistributed without a link to the original content

 Yacht Alexander - Spiro Latsis

 Dr. Spiro J. Latsis (born 1946 in Athens) is a Greek businessman.
-Latsis is the son of the Greek shipping magnate, John Latsis, who died in 2003.
+Who is Spiro Latsis?
+He is the son of the Greek shipping magnate, John Latsis, who died in 2003.

 The Latsis family fortune includes more than 40% in EFG Eurobank Ergasias, the second largest bank in Greece, and more than 30% in Hellenic Petroleum, a major petroleum player in Southern Europe, through his ownership of Paneuropean Oil and Industrial Holdings S.A..